lenhuy2106/Haskell_Markdown2Html/README.txt

     foo
 bar
 -------------------------------------------------------------------------- E67
-                                           lines are not parsed as headers yet
+                                        horizontal lines at end are not parsed
 # Header
     foo
 Header